garytkchan/leetcode-task-tracker/README.md

 ### Backend:

 - This project was developed in Java, implemented Spring MVC backend with JPA Repository to support CRUD functions.
-- Created servlets with REST APIs to handle HTTP requests and responses
+- Created servlets with REST APIs to handle HTTP requests and responses.
 - Hibernate 5 was used to map domain models to the MySQL database.
+- Spring Security is applied to implement JWT based authentication.

 ### Frontend:
 - Created interactive web pages with ReactJS and the project is powered by bootstrap.